Stephanie Potter joined the firm in 2009. Before joining the firm, she

-represents non-utility clients in a wide-ranging regulatory and administrative proceedings, assisting businesses and individuals with permits, licensing, and enforcement actions before various Texas state agencies including the Railroad Commission, the Texas Department of Licensing & Regulation, Licensing & Regulation, the Texas Real Estate Commission, the Texas
+represents non-utility clients in wide-ranging regulatory and administrative proceedings, assisting businesses and individuals with permitting, licensing, and enforcement actions before various Texas state agencies including the Railroad Commission, the Texas Department of Licensing & Regulation, Licensing & Regulation, the Texas Real Estate Commission, the Texas